CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 # Q-Grid

 Here at Q-Grid we address the problem of getting information to its destination efficiently.
-We provide computing solutions for dynamic routing protocals in largescale networks in the telecom and Iot.
+We provide computing solutions for dynamic routing protocals in largescale networks in the telecom and IoT.

 # Sourcing Efficient Information Routing Solutions